 A notice of copyright on the dust jacket of a book is not an acceptable notice for the book, because the dust jacket is not permanently attached to the book.
 Likewise, a notice appearing in a book is not an acceptable notice for the dust jacket or any material appearing on that dust jacket, even if the book refers to the jacket or material appearing on the jacket.

 2207.1(D) Literary Works Embodied in Phonorecords

-A notice is not required for literary works embodied published solely in phonorecords, because phonorecords are not considered visually perceptible copies of such works and as such do not require a notice if the phonorecord was prior to January 1, 1978.
-U.S.
+A notice is not required for literary works published solely in phonorecords, because phonorecords are not considered visually perceptible copies of such works.